-The underlying premise of smart cities is that greater availability of data and information, integration of services and systems, and outcome-based contracting can increase the capacity, efficiency, reliability and resilience, and thereby availability, of existing assets to enable enhanced service provision for its citizens.
+The underlying premise of connected places, also known as smart cities, is that greater availability of data and information, integration of services and systems, and outcome-based contracting can increase the capacity, efficiency, reliability and resilience, and thereby availability, of existing assets to enable enhanced service provision for its citizens.

-A key purpose of a smart city is to join up specific vertical sectors (e.g. utilities, transport, health, etc.) across organisational boundaries into a whole-city approach for the creation, delivery and use of city spaces and services.
-These changes should allow the city to:
+A key purpose of a connected place is to join up specific vertical sectors (e.g. utilities, transport, health, etc.) across organisational boundaries into a whole-city approach for the creation, delivery and use of spaces and services.
+These changes should allow the place to:

 - take better account of the needs of current and future citizens;